newrelic/nri-flex/docs/apis/commands.md

 ###  <a name='Specifytheshell'></a>Specify the shell

-All commands are run with `/bin/sh` (Linux) or `cmd` (Windows) by default.
-If you want to use a different shell, you can specify it at API level for all commands, or at command level, which overrides any value set at the API level.
+All commands are executed using `/bin/sh` (Linux) or `cmd` (Windows).
+If you want to use a different shell, you can specify it at API level for all commands, or at command level, which overrides values set at the API level.

 In the example below, `/bin/zsh` applies only to `some_other_command`, since `shell: /bin/bash` overrides the API level statement for `df -T`.